loverajoel/theproductindex/docs/minimum-viable-product.md

 image: https://images.unsplash.com/photo-1535598745644-bc7913bb1a2a?fit=crop&w=300&q=80
 ---

-After spending a considerable time in the problem space, Product Managers should have a pretty good list of customer needs.
+After spending a considerable time in the *problem space*, Product Managers should have a pretty good list of customer needs at this point.
 The next step is to decide which ones to address.

 The key is to focus on a set of customer needs and solve them very well.
 Since uncertainty is still very high, it is not practical to spend too much resources testing the initial hypothesis.
 Also, the larger the scope, the less valuable the product.

-Next, Product Managers need to define the feature set of the Minimal Viable Product (MVP).
+Next, Product Managers need to define the feature set of the *Minimal Viable Product* (MVP).
 To do so, you can run as many MVP tests as needed.
 They will reveal if you need to change, add or remove your initial hypotheses and assumptions.

-The goal is to learn if you are heading in the right direction in the most cheap way possible.
+The goal is to learn if you are heading in the right direction in the cheapest way possible.
 This is especially important for startups.

 {::options parse_block_html="true" /}
 <div class="table-of-content">